adobe/aem-core-email-components/README.md

 The Email Core Components require the use of [editable templates](https://docs.adobe.com/content/help/en/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html) and do not support Classic UI nor static templates.
 If needed, check out the [AEM Modernization Tools](https://opensource.adobe.com/aem-modernize-tools/pages/tools.html).

 ### Known Issues

+#### Anchor links get externalised

+For older versions of AEM 6.5 and AEM as a Cloud Service the `campaign-link-rewrite` transformer was required for a Apache Sling Rewrite pipeline to be picked up by the Adobe Campaign ContentServlet.
+This transformer is causing anchor links to be exteranlised.
+In newer verions of AEM it will be possible to configure the rewriter pipeline used by the ContentServlet without having to use the `campaign-link-rewrite` transformer.
+See the [E-Mail Link Transformer Documentation](https://github.com/adobe/aem-core-email-components/wiki/E-Mail-Link-Transfomer#anchor-links-a-hrefanchor-get-externalised) for more details.